 MEMBERS OF THE CHAPTER BOARD OF DIRECTORS

-The voting members of the Chapter Board of Directors shall include all elected and appointed, and all Section Directors.
+The voting members of the Chapter Board of Directors shall include all elected Chapter Officers and the appointed Student Representative (see Appointed Chapter Officer, 4.4), and all Section Directors.
 The non-voting members of the Board of Directors shall include the appointed Chapter Advisors, the PEN President, the California Planning Roundtable President and the APA Region VI elected representatives.
 No individual may hold more than one position on the Chapter Board of Directors at the same time.
 Members of the Board of Directors and all Chapter Advisors shall be volunteers who serve without financial remuneration.

 CHAPTER EXECUTIVE COMMITTEE

-The Chapter Executive Committee, or Executive Board, shall consist of the President, Past- President/President-Elect, all elected and appointed , and two Section Directors appointed by the President.
+The Chapter Executive Committee, or Executive Board, shall consist of the President, Past- President/President-Elect, all elected Chapter Officers and the appointed Student Representative (see Appointed Chapter Officer, 4.4), and two Section Directors appointed by the President.

 ELECTED CHAPTER OFFICERS